-Barbara Holbridge, Caedmon records, culture, education, Graphic design, Harper Collins Audio, Hiram Ash designer, inspiration, James Mason, Marianne Roney, My Last Duchess poem, people, Poetry, Poets, record covers, Robert Browning, Video
+Barbara Holbridge, Caedmon records, culture, education, Graphic design, Harper Collins Audio, Hiram Ash designer, history, inspiration, James Mason, Marianne Roney, My Last Duchess poem, paul rand graphic designer, people, Poetry, Poets, record covers, Robert Browning, Video

 In 1952, two enterprising young women created a record label Caedmon Records with the idea of bringing poetry and literature to the American public.
 They succeeded beyond their wildest dreams!
 The record company they founded went on to record on CD’s and was bought in 1987 by Harper Collins, and turned into their still existing audio division.
 Here is a video of James Mason reading Browning’s poem, My Last Duchess.

 James Mason, the British actor, read some of Robert Browning’s Victorian poetry on this record, “Poetry of Browning” in 1956.
 The record comes with a small booklet that has the entire text of the recording.
 The record cover was designed by Hiram Ash who had studied at Yale University and who was also an occasional collaborator of graphic designer Paul Rand.

 Robert Browning (1812-1889) became one of the best known of the English Victorian poets, and fortunately the New York Public Library has this carte de visite (CDV) size photograph, pictured above, in the Tucker Collection in the library.